sizzoulmane/pf2e-words-of-magic/README.md

 # PF2e Words of Magic

-> *"The worlds are dark and full of horrors.
-The players are goofs and full of hubris."*
+> *"Live by the die and die by the die!"*
 > — Death Dreams Studio

-A Foundry VTT module for **Pathfinder 2e** that generates tradition-flavored spell incantations whenever a spell is cast.
-Inspired by the Words of Power system from *Ultima / Ultima Online* — each spell produces a three-word phonetic phrase from the caster's tradition, displayed as animated canvas text above their token and as a styled card in chat.
+A Foundry VTT module for **Pathfinder 2e** that generates tradition-based spell incantations whenever a spell is cast.
+Inspired by the Words of Power system from *Ultima / Ultima Online* — each spell produces a three-word phonetic phrase from the caster's tradition, displayed as animated canvas text above their token and as a stylized card in chat.

 **Formula:** `[Delivery] + [Element] + [Signature]`